colinHuang314/AlphaZero-Style-Go-Bot/README.md

 ---

 ### Live MCTS Mode ("live mcts")
-An interactive testing mode that exposes the full Monte Carlo Tree Search process.
+An interactive testing mode that shows the full Monte Carlo Tree Search process.

-- Play moves suggested by the bot (highlighted in purple) **or** choose your own to test responses
+- You can play moves suggested by the bot (highlighted in purple) or choose your own to test responses
-- Recommended to create custom openings; otherwise the bot may repeat similar games
+- I recommend you create custom openings; otherwise, the bot may repeat similar games
 - You could also play against the bot in this mode

 **Note:**
 There is no move preview when hovering over the board, and it might be laggy.

-If pass is the best move, the text will be bold and larger.
+If pass is the best move, the text **"pass"** will appear bold and larger.

 ---

-### Play Game Mode
+### Play Game Mode ("play game")
 A mode for playing full games against the bot.

 - Customize:
   - Which player goes first
   - How long the bot thinks per move
-- Functional but not fully polished
 - The bot doesn't resign

+**Note:**
+Modes are functional, but not fully polished.

 </details>